gruntwork-io/terragrunt/docs/_docs/02_features/custom-log-format.md

 ### Placeholders

 The format string consists of placeholders and text.
 Placeholders start with the `%` sign.

-The simplest example:
+e.g.

 ```shell
 --terragrunt-log-custom-format "%time %level %msg"